 Record your trip

 We all want to capture special moments to remind us of them for the rest of our lives.
-When skiing or snowboarding, it is important to remember that it is an extreme sport and cameras need to be tough and water proof.
+When skiing or snowboarding, it is important to remember that it is an extreme sport and cameras need to be tough and waterproof.
 We all have a brand in mind when we think or outdoors adventure cameras, but you can find superb little cameras for a very reasonable price.
-Olfi offer their camera and adapter package for £99.99 and have a “you break it we’ll replace it” policy.
+Elinz offers a great range of action camera and adapter packages which are perfect for the slops and come with easy connectivity.

 Staying connected on the slopes